-The tobacco industry has a long history of targeting and exploiting groups of people it deems more susceptible to its influence, and who can help fuel its profits.
+The tobacco industry has a long, racist history of targeting and exploiting groups of people it deems more susceptible to its influence, and who can help fuel its profits.

 February is Black History Month in the United States.
-While there’s plenty of evidence showing how the tobacco industry has profited off racist practices in the U.S., the truth is it exploits Black people all around the world, and it must be held accountable.
+While there’s plenty of evidence showing how the Big Tobacco has profited off racist practices in the U.S., the truth is it exploits Black people all around the world, and it must be held accountable.

 Big Tobacco exploits Black workers